 Why Clone Old Hard Drive to New?

 Every old hard drive comes from new hard drive.
-We store OS, software, programs, files, videos, music etc on our hard drive.
-As time goes by, the hard drive stores too much data and overwhelmed.
+We store OS, software, programs, files, videos, music and the like on our hard drive.
+As time goes by, the hard drive stores too much data and is overwhelmed.
 Hardware on the hard drive will fail gradually, so all contents on the old hard drive has the risk to lose.
 You can clone this hard drive to a new one, SSD or HDD, depending on your budget.

 Except for replacing failing hard drive, you may want to clone old disk to new to upgrade disk capacity.
 That is, clone smaller disk to bigger one.
-Further, to get better experience.
-Many users tend to clone boot drive to SSD and keep the old hard drive as storage.
-That arrangement fully makes use of the advantage of each type of storages.
+Further, to get better experience, many users tend to clone boot drive to SSD and keep the old hard drive as storage.
+That arrangement makes full use of the advantages of each type of storages.

 Software to Clone Old Hard Drive to New Disk